tnc-ca-geo/ee_workflows/raster_extract/README.md

   Now your machine is authorized to use Google Earthengine.

-A) Simple extract
+### A) Simple extract

-The simple extract iterates over a local shapefile, serializes the geometry to a GeoJSON and requests statistics one by one.
-Only 2 to 3 features can be processed in a second.
-An advantage is that no assets need to be created and most processing can be done without even going to the EE website.
-Just run:
+The simple extract iterates over a local shapefile, serializes the geometry to GeoJSON and requests statistics one by one.
+Only 2 to 3 features can be processed per second due to the limit on the number of request.
+The good news is that the EarthEngine Python API will manage this rate itself and automatically perform backoff.
+An advantage of this approach is that no assets need to be created and most of the processing can be done without even logging on to the EE website.

+You just need to run:

 ```
-simple.py -f shapefilename.shp -c columnname
+python simple.py -f {shapefilename}.shp -c {columnname}
 ```

 Arguments: